19 Animals That Live in Water

 4. Eel

-A distinctive aquatic creature, eels are known for their long, slender bodies.
-It belongs to a big fish family that includes species that may exist in saltwater and freshwater environments.
+They belong to the big fish family, which includes species that may exist in saltwater and freshwater environments.

-Eels have a unique life cycle where they start as translucent larvae in the ocean and then move to freshwater rivers and streams to mature.
+Eels have a unique life cycle.
+They start as translucent larvae in the ocean and then move to freshwater rivers and streams to mature.

 These incredible animals can thrive in various habitats, from deep ocean trenches to shallow coastal seas.
-Eels eat a wide range of creatures, including small mammals, fish, and crabs.
+Eels eat many creatures, including small mammals, fish, and crabs.

 They eat animal flesh.
 They can fit through tight spaces and burrow into the mud, which helps them travel fast through their surroundings.